Birds Eye View: Training

 Birds Eye View's training programmes are called the BEV Labs, made up of specialised intensive training programmes designed to develop new female filmmaker talent and bring new feature films by women into production.
 2009's lab 'Last Laugh: Women Create Comedy' saw three comedy feature films from female writers taken onto the Warp X / Warp Films development slates, including work from Sally Phillips, Julia Davis and Lucy Porter.
 These films are currently in development.

 Ongoing Labs include She Writes in partnership with The Script Factory and Re:Animate in partnership with Warp Films, providing leading female screenwriters and animators with mentoring, industry events and creative support to help advance their projects towards pitching for development slates.

 The 'First Weekenders Club'

-Birds Eye View seeks to promote films made by women through its First Weekenders Club, based on the premise that audiences, and therefore box office, from the opening weekend of a film's theatrical release has a huge impact on its future and on the future of the filmmaker.
+Birds Eye View seeks to promote films made by women through its First Weekenders Club, based on the premise that audiences, and therefore box office, from the opening weekend of a film's theatrical release, have a large impact on its future and on the future of the filmmaker.
 The First Weekenders Club therefore promotes the first weekend of new releases by women filmmakers.
-The campaign has received backing from key figures in the film industry including director Gurinder Chadha and Natasha Walter of the Guardian.
+The campaign has received backing from key figures in the film industry including director Gurinder Chadha and writer Natasha Walter.